MorElf7/cs326-final-nu/docs/final.md

 # 10 Authentication/Authorization:

 # 11 Division of labor
+Nhan Lai:
+- Paths Model and APIs
+- Route Panel and Edit Route Panel Front end
+- Match Suggestion APIs
+- Homepage functionalities
+- Heroku deployment
 # 12 Conclusion:

 Throughout the design and implementation of the project, our team has learned a lot of things:
 - How to design and implement backend server and databases that is efficient and has a wide range of functionalities to support our application.
 - How to design and build interactive web interfaces and compononents that are user-friendly and easy to navigate.
-- Collaboration and tools like Git, Github, Heroku.
+- Effective collaboration and tools like Git, Github, Heroku.
+- Product designing

+Difficulties we encountered:
+- Using location related APIs
+- Building complex front-end features.
+Implementing location maps was difficult due to the amount of knowledge needed.

+Things we wish we knew:
+- Advanced CSS/Bootstrap, MongoDB queries and Express techniques
+- Session/Cookies
+- How to use location APIs